danielneil/Smart-Worm-Habitat/research/computer-design.md

 *New terms you come across as you research your design or terms you may suspect your readers/stakeholders not to know.*

 * Smart Worm Habitat - A continuous flow worm habitat capable of converting greenwaste into vermicast.
+* Worker - a person tasked with the duties concerning the operation of the Smart Work Habitat.

 ## c.
 Context or Background